psmey/web_analytics_implementations/README.md

 # Web Analytics Implementations

-Sample implementations of different web analytics technolgies.
+Sample implementations of different web analytics technolgies based on a client for the PowerOpt API from the FLS GmbH.

 ## 📦 Prerequisites